code16/sharp/docs/pages/sharp-built-in-solution-for-uploads.md

 - `function applyFilter(Intervention\Image\Image $image)`: apply you filter, using the great [Intervention API](http://image.intervention.io).
 - `function resized()`: (optional, default to false) Return true if the resize is part of the `applyFilter()` code.

-Once the class is created, simply pass the full class path as filter name:
+Once the class is created, pass the full class path as filter name:

 ```php
     return $this->thumbnail($size, $size, [